 Developer velocity can be an indicator of productivity, but if developers focus too much on improving this metric, this can harm productivity in the long run because of burnout or technical debt.

-Developer velocity focuses more on delivering new features fast and without issues, whereas developer productivity is much more complex – it incorporates velocity but also factors in the impact of the delivered solution compared to the business goals, overall system reliability, and the long-term maintainability of the solutions.
+Developer velocity focuses more on delivering new features fast and without issues, whereas developer productivity is broader.
+It includes velocity, but also the impact of what you shipped against the business goals, system reliability, and how maintainable the result is over time.

 It is important to increase developer velocity, but not at all costs, as this can affect your overall productivity.